lucas-martinic/MRLightAdjuster/README.md

 ## What is MRLA?

-A Drag-and-drop solution for better and faster mixed reality light adjustment, especially when recording video footage in different light conditions with the same app.
+A drag-and-drop solution for better and faster mixed reality light adjustment, especially when recording video footage in different light conditions with the same app.

 ## Get Started

 You can either clone the repository, which contains the same scene used to record the video, or you can directly download the .unitypackage here: https://github.com/lucas-martinic/MRLightAdjuster/blob/main/Assets/MRLightAdjuster/MRLightAdjuster.unitypackage

+You will find a LightAdjuster prefab that you can drag and drop in your scene.

+Scene requirements:
+- URP
+- Directional Light
+- OVRCameraRig with HandGrab interactions.

+If the requirements are met, the prefab will automatically assign the required references.

 ## Have fun!